New at FBTS: Ember's Wish & Love and Wishes Salvias

 John Fisher of Orange, Australia -- a suburb of Sydney on the Pacific coast -- knew what he wanted to do once retired from the New South Wales Department of Primary Industries.
 Among other pursuits, Fisher had spent his career supporting agriculture and natural resource management.

-The result is Love and Wishes, which he named in honor of its parent plant and Make-a-Wish.
+The result is a lovely, abundantly flowering sage, which Fisher named in honor of its parent plant and Make-a-Wish.

 Hummingbirds & Dreamy Drifts of Wishes

 Sages that grow from Canada to South America are well known for attracting hummingbirds, which are Western Hemisphere birds.
 It is a rarity for hummingbirds to visit Eastern Hemisphere sages planted in western gardens, but the Wish Collection buzzes steadily with hummers.